LABUAN BAJO AND DIVING WITH UBER SCUBA KOMODO

 A nudibranch – which was green and had the most brilliant orange stripes.

 On my first day of diving with Uber Scuba Komodo, I swapped one of my dives for a Rinca Island tour.
-All I really wanted was to see a Komodo dragon in the wild, so if I could combine that with one of my diving days it would save me from having to go on an island hopping tour with some other operator.
+All I really wanted was to see a Komodo dragon in the wild.
+If I could combine that with one of my diving days it would save me from having to go on an island hopping tour with some other operator.

 On the island the guides met us and walked us to the rangers station to purchase tickets for the park.
 They carried around forked sticks intended to hold an attacking dragon at bay, through they seemed to lack the exploding, electrocuting properties I would have preferred in my own stick had I been allowed one.

 We were there to see dragons and we definitely saw them.
 The guides walked us past five dragons hanging out, waiting for what I can only assume was some unsuspecting individual to walk past before they pounced and ate him.
 Their sleepy, lazy postures didn’t fool me though.
 We saw a large male, laying on a fallen tree, looking like he’d just eaten and only needed a snack.
 Maybe a small child or the leg of someone larger.

 The team at Uber Scuba were very professional and had safety as their primary focus throughout all of the diving.
 However, I never recommend doing anything adventurous without some kind of insurance that covers you on the off chance that something goes wrong.
 If you want to know my thoughts on travel insurance you can read about them here.
 You need to ensure you have adequate cover if you’re diving.

 Warung Mama was one of my favourite places to eat in Labuan Bajo.
 Local indonesian food in a small buffet style eatery.
 The food was tasty, cheap and you pay per helping, so you can always get enough.
 Meals cost me around 50K.